sdrouard/Final-project/Final_project/README.txt

 -Create the dataset for analysis with body measures (outcomes) and demographic data (covariates).
     *Restrict data to non-pregnant individuals for whom at least some body measures are available.
 -Reformat all column name in lower case.
--Create covariates categrories (age-groups, income quintile) and outcomes (obesity binary) -Create an alternative outcome variable excluding extreme values
+-Create covariates categrories (age-groups, income quintile) -Create an alternative outcome variable excluding extreme values and obesity binary variable

 Step 2- Descritpive statistics
 -Report covariates for the entire sample, and by obesity status